 In the critique department, I wish this high chair could be folded somehow — especially for urban families who live in smaller spaces.

-I also wish the chair came with certain accessories, such as the tray and cushion, at this price point ($379!).
-I really think that a tray is an essential component of any high chair, though I understand the philosophy of the Nomi (and the Tripp Trapp) is that the baby should sit at the table with the rest of the family during mealtimes.
-I get that — I really do…. yet, I still think it should come with a tray.
+I also wish the chair came with certain accessories, such as the tray and cushion, especially given it’s steep price point ($379!).
+I really think a tray is an essential component of any high chair, though I understand the philosophy of the Nomi (and the Tripp Trapp) is that the baby should sit at the table with the rest of the family during mealtimes.
+I get that — I really do… yet, I still think it should come with a tray.

 All in all, the Nomi really is a really cool unicorn: attractive AND functional, and will truly grow with my child.
-It’s beautiful, easy to clean and will be a fixture in our house for years to come.
+It’s beautiful, easy to clean, and will be a fixture in our house for years to come.
+It’s a strong contender among our top picks for high chairs.

 Have you tried this chair?
 If so, we’d love to hear your thoughts!
 Leave ’em in the comments below.